rnhc1000/spring-ai/README.md

 ## _Roadmap to Spring Certification_ <br />

-Continuing to improve my dev skills, now playing with Spring-AI and OpenAPI to be ready for the challenge of developing an application that will check a LLM to provide a specif grade to a transaction based on the information collected from the customer
+Continuing to improve my dev skills, now playing with Spring-AI and OpenAPI to be ready for the challenge of developing an application that will check a LLM to provide a specific grade to a transaction based on the information collected from the customer

 ## _Table of contents_